chibonicus07/CS-2450/journal.md

 it is worse than ever.
 Every once in a while, I do get a boost of motivation and during those time periods is when I get all of my stuff done.
 This semester, I have had a lot of pressure to make the most of my time with my friends as they are all server church missions as well as making new friends so I am not alone.
 I gotta LOCK IN!!!

+11/12/2025 - Subject: The end of the semester is finally coming!
+Unrelated to school, I am getting together with some coworkers today and we are having an oil changing party.
+We are also having a barbecue to further increase the masculinity.
+Jokes aside, I am learning an important skill and getting a ton of entertainment from it.
+School could be going a bit better, calculus has stopped giving me such a hard time but I have a lot of things to study for as the end of the semester approaches.